Multipolar exchange interaction and complex order in insulating lanthanides: Energy spectra of single ion

 where $l_f$, $l_d$ and $l_s$ ($= 3,2,0$) indicate the orbital angular momenta, $\hat{a}_{lm\sigma}^\dagger$ ($\hat{a}_{lm\sigma}$) is electron creation operator in orbital $lm$ with spin $\sigma$. $(H_l)_{mm'}$ are the ligand-field Hamiltonian matrix elements.
 The matrix for the $5d$ orbitals in octahedral environment is

-where $\epsilon_e$ and $\epsilon_{t_2}$ are the $e_g$ and $t_{2g}$ type of $5d$ orbital levels with respect to the one for the $4f$ orbital level, and the basis of the matrix is in the increasing order of the projection of orbital angular momentum. $\hat{g}$ is Coulomb interaction operator between electrons and the matrix elements are written as
+where $\epsilon_e$ and $\epsilon_{t_2}$ are the $e_g$ and $t_{2g}$ type of $5d$ orbital levels with respect to the $4f$ orbital level, and the basis of the matrix is in the increasing order of the projection of orbital angular momentum. $\hat{g}$ is Coulomb interaction operator between electrons, and the matrix elements are